selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 get_keycloak_events(get_keycloak_token(), 'REGISTER')
 ```

-## Deploy and create a cronjob
+## Deploy and create a Cronjob

 Time to deploy the script and create a hourly cronjob using crontab

-1. Upload the project directory to the user home directory of the server
+1. Upload the project directory to the user home directory
-2. Open `run.sh' and change` the `$USER`variable to the username of the system user.
-(The full path of the home directory containg our project)
+2. Open `run.sh' and change` the `$USER`variable to the actual username
-3. Copy the script to cron directory: `sudo cp run.sh /etc/cron.hourly`
+3. Copy the script to the hourly cron directory: `sudo cp run.sh /etc/cron.hourly`
-4. Navigate to cron directory: `cd /etc/cron.hourly`
+4. Navigate to the cron directory: `cd /etc/cron.hourly`
 5. Give the script the correct permissions: `sudo chmod 755 run.sh`
 6. Add a new cronjob to crontab: `crontab -e`
-7. Add following line: `0 * * * * /etc/cron.hourly/run.sh`, save the file and exit.
+7. Add following line: `0 * * * * /etc/cron.hourly/run.sh`
+8. Save the file and exit.

 That's it - the cronjob will trigger the `notifier.sh` script by the hour.
-To test if everything works register a new user and you should receive an email by the hour.
+To test if everything works register a new user and run `./notifier.sh`